Big Lake (Arizona): Climate

-Flora and Fauna
+Flora, fauna, and funga

-There is a diverse abundance of flora and fauna around Big lake.
+There is a diverse abundance of flora, fauna, and funga around Big lake.
 Trees like Narrowleaf Cottonwood, Maple, Boxelder, and Oak, can be found in the riparian habitats in the area Juniper, Pine, Aspen, Fir, and Spruce dot the surrounding landscape.
 Wildflowers and mushrooms can also be seen in many of the meadows around the lake.

 Big Lake is a very important area for wildlife and the White Mountains is one of the most biologically diverse areas in the state.
 It is home to the Mexican Grey wolf and if you are lucky enough, you might catch a glimpse.
 As of early 2023, the population of Mexican gray wolves was 241, with 136 wolves (40 packs) in New Mexico and 105 wolves (19 packs) in Arizona.

 The area is also home to the elusive Apache trout.
 The state fish of Arizona, the Apache trout is one of two native trout species to the state, the other being the Gila trout.
 Historically found in nearly every body of water in the White Mountains, the trout was pushed to near extinction, today, Arizona Game and Fish and the White Mountain Apache Tribe have been working together to conserve and manage both the Apache trout and the Mexican Grey Wolf.

-The White Mountains are on of the only places in Arizona where you can see the Southwestern spring firefly.
+The White Mountains are one of the few places in Arizona where you can see the Southwestern spring firefly.
 This lightning bug is rare and is only found in a few locations in Pima, Cochise, Graham, Greenlee, and Apache counties in south eastern Arizona.
-It can be found in riparian areas and meadows at an elevation of 4000-8500 feet.
+It can be found in riparian areas and meadows at an elevation of 4000–8500 feet.
 They become active from mid to late summer around the same time as monsoon season and can be seen from dusk to dawn.
 The Southwest spring firefly is very vulnerable to light pollution, mining, and livestock grazing.

 Before westward expansion and the intrusion of settlers, the White Mountains were home to both Jaguars and Grizzly bears.In 1936 the last Grizzly bear in Arizona was killed on Escudilla Mountain just east of Big lake.
 Reintroduction of the species has been considered for this area of eastern Arizona but no action has been taken yet.

 The last female Jaguar in Arizona was shot in 1963 near Mount Baldy and 4 months later the last male in the White Mountains was killed.
 Today only one male Jaguar remains in Arizona that lives in the Sky islands and Santa Rita Mountains in southeastern Arizona.